Create a CAP Project with SAP Business Application Studio

 Open the context menu on

-and select Open With > CDS Graphical Modeler.Select the Books entity and add a relationship.
+and select Open With > CDS Graphical Modeler.Select the Books entity and add a managed association to the Authors entity.

 As stated before, you could’ve done it in the code editor as well.
 So have a look in the code editor what has been changed.